Estimating treatment effects with competing intercurrent events in randomized controlled trials: Future directions

-In practice, the measurement of the outcome of interest $Y$ does not necessarily happen at a fixed point $k$.
-For instance, the time $K$ that a patient visits the clinic and takes the measurement can be treated as a random variable independent of treatment $A$, potential outcomes $Y(a)$, and both types of ICEs $T(a)$ and $C(a)$ for $a=0,1$.
-For a random $K$, the analogous formulas to both the previous identification formulas~\eqref{eqn::id_out} and \eqref{eqn::id_ipw} hold, with a replacement of $k$ to $K$, i.e.,
+In practice, the measurement of the outcome of interest $Y$ does not necessarily happen at a fixed point $k$, but within a prespecified assessment window.
+For example, a protocol may define the primary endpoint at week 52 while allowing the final study visit to occur within a window such as weeks 50--54.
+In that case, the actual visit time at which the outcome is measured varies across patients.
+Let $K$ denote this realized assessment time.
+The outcome remains the same clinical endpoint of interest, but it is recorded at the patient-specific visit time $K$ rather than at a common fixed time $k$.
+If this variability in visit timing is driven by protocol logistics or other external factors that are unrelated to treatment assignment, potential outcomes, and IEs, then $K$ can be treated as a random variable independent of treatment $A$, potential outcomes $Y(a,c=\infty)$, and both $T(a)$ and $C(a)$ for $a=0,1$.
+Under this extension, the analogous versions of the identification formulas~\eqref{eqn::id_out} and \eqref{eqn::id_ipw} are obtained by replacing $k$ with $K$, i.e.,

 If $K$ is a pre-treatment covariate that is observed, the proposed four estimators carry over by replacing the fixed $k$ with the observed values of $K$.
-If $K$ is also treated as a post-treatment variable, we can construct a weighting estimator following~\eqref{eqn::id_ipw_randomK}.
+In contrast, if $K$ is itself affected and is a post-treatment variable, we can construct a weighting estimator following~\eqref{eqn::id_ipw_randomK}.
 However, \eqref{eqn::id_out_randomK} no longer provides a feasible identification formula unless $S_a(K\mid X)$ is identified for $a=0,1$.
 Considering the presence of three competing time-to-event random variables, it becomes necessary to employ competing risks models.
 We defer this analysis to future work.